wendell-piez-nist/OSCAL/docs/content/home.md

   link:
     text: Learn more about OSCAL
     href: /learnmore/
-  content: OSCAL provides standard data formats in support of automation for systems security assessment and continuous monitoring.
+  content: OSCAL provides standard data formats for automation of systems security assessments and continuous monitoring.

-tagline: A “Standard of Standards” for Automating Security Assessment & Continuous Monitoring
+tagline: A “Standard for Standards” for Automating Security Assessment & Continuous Monitoring
 intro: |
-  NIST is developing the Open Security Controls Assessment Language (OSCAL) "standard of standards"; a set of models expressed in standard notations including XML and JSON formats, offering machine-ready representations of different categories of information pertaining to the publication, implementation, and assessment of security controls.
+  NIST is developing the Open Security Controls Assessment Language (OSCAL) "standard for standards".
+It consistes of a set of models expressed in standard notations (XML, JSON), offering machine-readable representations of information pertaining to the publication, implementation, and assessment of security controls.
 OSCAL is being developed through a collaborative approach with the public.
-It is designed to improve system security planning, assessment and monitoring, with a technology that is both user- and developer-friendly.
+It is designed to improve system security planning, assessment, and monitoring, with a technology that is both user- and developer-friendly.

-  The OSCAL GitHub repository holds the current OSCAL schemas, examples, documentation source files, and other resources.
+  The [OSCAL GitHub repository](https://github.com/usnistgov/OSCAL) holds the current OSCAL schemas, examples, documentation source files, and other resources.
 The NIST team welcomes public contributions to this project.
 If you are interested in contributing, please [contact us](/getinvolved/) on how to get started.

 graphics:
   - image: